Melanoma: The Basics

 Screening

-The best screening test for melanoma is a full skin examination.
-During routine physicals, your provider may check your skin but it is also important to check your own skin regularly.
-You will notice any changes early if you do your own checks and are familiar with your skin.
-These changes can be reported to your provider for further workup.
+The best screening test for melanoma is a full skin exam.
+During physicals, your provider may check your skin, but it is also important to check your own skin every so often.
+You will see any changes early if you do your own checks and if you know your own skin well.
+If you do see any changes, tell your provider.

-Moles that cause concern are those that present with the “ABCDE” characteristics.
+Moles that cause concern are those that have “ABCDE” traits:

-- Asymmetry - refers to the shape of the mole.
-One side of the mole not being the same as the other may be of concern.
+- Asymmetry: Refers to the shape of the mole.
+When one side of the mole is not the same as the other, it may be of concern.

-- Border Irregularity – the border (edges of the mole) should be well-defined.
-An irregular border appears blurry or uneven.
+- Border Irregularity: The borders (edges of the mole) should be well-defined.
+An irregular border is blurry or uneven.

 Signs & Symptoms of Melanoma

-Any mole or skin change with the “ABCDE” characteristics.
-More advanced lesions may be inflamed, oozing, crusting, ulcerated, or bleeding.
-If a mole goes undetected, the first sign may be a symptom of metastatic spread to other organs.
+Any mole or skin change with the “ABCDE” traits listed above may have signs of melanoma.
+More advanced cancers may be inflamed (hot and swollen), have oozing, crusting, ulcers (open areas), or bleeding.
+If a mole goes unfound, the first sign may be a symptom of spread (metastasis) to other organs.

 Diagnosis of Melanoma

-When your health care provider suspects melanoma, a biopsy will be performed.
-Excisional (removal of entire lesion) or incisional (only part of the lesion) biopsy may be used.
-Both types of biopsies remove the layers beneath the lesion to determine how deep it is.
+When your health care provider thinks you may have melanoma, a biopsy will be done.
+Excisional (the whole lesion is removed) or incisional (only part of the lesion) biopsy may be used.
+Both types of biopsies remove the layers under the lesion to see how deep it is.
 A pathology report will be completed by a dermatopathologist and sent to your provider.
-A pathology report describes all of the aspects of the melanoma, which helps determine prognosis and treatment.
-You can request a copy of your report for your records.
+A pathology report describes all the aspects of the melanoma, which helps decide your treatment.
+You can ask for a copy of your report for your records.

 Staging Melanoma

-The TNM system is also used to describe melanoma.
-This includes:
+The TNM system is used to stage melanoma:

 Staging ranges from I (limited disease) to IV (more advanced disease).